-- 1. Zero breaches of the policies pertaining to Dunedin City Treasury Limited. - 2.
-Funding sources are used in line with funding policy controls whereby no more than \$200 million can mature over the next 12 months and more than 20% of funding must have a maturity date greater than 5 years. - 3.
-All funds invested outside the DCC Group have satisfied DCC policies. - 4.
-Continued maintenance to an interest rate reset profile in accordance with DCC policies. - Regular reporting of the Company's achievement against defined benchmarks. - 6.
+- Zero breaches of the policies pertaining to Dunedin City Treasury Limited. - A variety of funding sources are used for the level of funds required by the DCC Group and complying with the DCC policies on the maturity profile of borrowing. - 3.
+All funds invested outside the DCC Group have satisfied DCC policies. - Continued maintenance to an interest rate reset profile in accordance with DCC policies. - 5.
+Regular reporting of the Company's achievement against defined benchmarks. - 6.
 Manage the 'Waipori Fund' fully as set by Council and meet performance benchmarks. - 7.
-Advise shareholder within 1 business day of any breaches of policy.
+Advise shareholder within 1 business day of any breaches of policy. - 7.
+Advise shareholder within 24 hours of any substantive matter.